Daniel Craig: 2006–2021: James Bond and worldwide recognition

 The planned 19 April 2010 release of Craig's third Bond film was delayed, because of financial troubles; the film, titled Skyfall, was eventually released on 23 October 2012.
 The same year, he appeared as James Bond in the short film Happy and Glorious, in which he escorted Queen Elizabeth II to the 2012 Summer Olympics opening ceremony.
 He and his wife Weisz starred in a Broadway play titled Betrayal, which ran from October 2013 to January 2014.
 Despite mixed reviews, it grossed $17.5 million, becoming the second highest earning Broadway play of 2013.
 Craig's fourth Bond film, Spectre, began filming in December 2014 and was released on 26 October 2015.
 His first four Bond films have grossed $3.5 billion globally, after adjusting for inflation.

 Prior to the inaugural Invictus Games held in London in September 2014, Craig, along with other entertainers and athletes, read the poem "Invictus" in a promotional video.
 He made an uncredited cameo appearance as a stormtrooper in the 2015 film Star Wars: The Force Awakens.
 Craig appeared in a modern production of William Shakespeare's tragedy Othello at the Off-Broadway New York Theatre Workshop throughout late 2016 and early 2017.
 The production starred David Oyelowo as the titular character and Craig as the main antagonist, Iago.
 Diane Snyder of The Daily Telegraph praised his "chilling" portrayal of Iago in the play.

 In 2017, Craig co-starred in Steven Soderbergh's comedy Logan Lucky, about two brothers who pull off a heist during a NASCAR race.
 Craig starred alongside Halle Berry in the drama Kings set during the 1992 Los Angeles riots.
-The film premiered in September 2017 and was distributed by the Orchard the following year; it was harshly reviewed by many film critics.
+The film premiered in September 2017 and was distributed by the Orchard the following year.
 In 2019, Craig starred in Rian Johnson's black comedy murder-mystery Knives Out as Benoit Blanc, a detective investigating the sudden death of a family patriarch.
-It premiered at the 2019 Toronto International Film Festival to critical acclaim, and was theatrically released that November.
-In 2020, it was announced the Craig had signed on to reprise the character in an upcoming sequel.
-His fifth Bond film No Time to Die was to be directed by Danny Boyle and released in November 2019, but it was delayed after Boyle left the project.
-It was ultimately directed by Cary Joji Fukunaga and was released in cinemas from 30 September 2021 in the UK and in the US on 8 October 2021 having been delayed several times due to the COVID-19 pandemic.

-In appearances on The Late Show with Stephen Colbert and The Graham Norton Show, Craig said that No Time to Die would be his last James Bond film.
+It premiered at the 2019 Toronto International Film Festival, and was theatrically released that November.
+Knives Out earned critical praise and found success at the box office.
+He earned a Golden Globe Awards nomination for his performance.

+After experiencing delays due to the COVID-19 pandemic, Craig's fifth and final Bond film, No Time to Die, was released in September 2021 and received favourable reviews.
+Craig says No Time to Die was his last film as James Bond.
 Two days before the film's release in the US, Craig was awarded a star on the Hollywood Walk of Fame which is located at 7007 Hollywood Boulevard (a reference to Bond's code number "007"), and next to the star of fellow Bond actor Roger Moore.